Glossary

 Messages disseminated in order to influence the attitudes and actions of individuals or organisations in favour of the originator.
 Propaganda can be weaponised and is often based on disinformation and misleading information when used in psychological warfare.

-• Social and cognitive hacking (hidden advertising)
+• Social and cognitive hacking (dark ads)

 • Misleading and deceptive identities